MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 Only queries in the current cluster can use the index.

-Similarly, the following operation creates an index in the specified cluster named `active_cluster`:
+Similarly, the following statement creates an index in the specified cluster named `active_cluster`:

 ```mzsql